TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-Cool, we have `access` to the bucket and we can `list` it contents.
+Cool, we have `access` to the bucket and we can `list` its contents.

 What if we try to `upload` something?